Embark on a dynamic learning curve with a forward-thinking organisation.

 - Level 3 CIPD Foundation Certificate in People Practice

 With plenty of variety in every day, this is a unique opportunity to develop your career with the full support of a friendly and experienced team.
 Over the course of 24 months (or so) you will combine learning opportunities with hands-on experience.
 With around 20% of your working hours committed to learning (including attending workshops, online learning, webinars and shadowing), you will spend your remaining time supporting our multidisciplinary colleagues across the council with their learning and development (L&D) needs.
-Specifically, you can expect to take ownership of Excel spreadsheets and PowerPoint presentations relating to L&D administration, and you will conduct research, send course invitations, manage attendance, analyse training evaluations and run reports.
-From organising events such as inductions for new starters through to designing and delivering in-person training, virtual training and e-learning, you will be encouraged to develop a broad range of skills.
+Specifically, you can expect to take ownership of PowerPoint presentations relating to L&D , and you will conduct research, send course invitations, , analyse training evaluations and run reports.
+This is just the start we want you then you will begin to organise events such as inductions for new starters through to designing and delivering in-person training, virtual training and e-learning, you will be encouraged to develop a broad range of skills.
+We deliver training on a wide range on subjects including health and safety, leadership skills, career development, team development and much more.
 This is a great opportunity to join a department who want to help you make the most of your developing knowledge, so you can feel confident that the team will help you achieve your long-term goals.

 Please refer to the Job Description for more information

 We are an exceptionally busy team, so you will thrive with us if you are capable of balancing multiple projects in a fast-paced environment.
 With the capacity to work with people across all directorates, you will have great verbal and written communication skills, and you will be keen to learn.
 Bringing an enthusiastic approach to every challenge, we will expect you to have a keen interest in learning and development, and you will enjoy supporting people.
-With good IT skills and the ability to use Office 365, you will have the confidence to deliver training and facilitate learning opportunities, and you will have the flexibility to occasionally attend evening events.
+With good IT skills and the ability to use Office 365, you will have the confidence to deliver training and facilitate learning opportunities.
 It is really important that you are a team player who has plenty of initiative, and as you will be encouraged to identify and analyse learning needs, it goes without saying that you will be comfortable working with stakeholders at all levels.
 On a practical level, you will have GCSEs or equivalent in English and maths, and you will have good problem-solving skills with the ability to come up with better ways of doing things.

 This vacancy will be open to all, with no geographical restrictions.